ajarara/circe-actions/README.md

 ```
 The reason this doesn't work is that once the callback is actually evaluated, `user` is no longer within scope.

-There isn't a way to return values without resorting to creating another callback, nested inside it.
-Here is an example of this:

 ## Non-callback style registration
 As mentioned in [quick usage](#quick-usage), circe-actions is designed for callbacks.
 However it certainly is possible that we want to capture the nth event, or wait for a series of conditions to happen in order before doing something, or some other creative scenario.
 There are only two functions necessary to use here: circe-actions-activate-function, and circe-actions-deactivate-function.